cicerocamargo/CombineIntro/README.md

 On the first three lines I take the `$state` publisher from the `viewModel` and use the `map()` operator with a *key path* to derive another publisher that extracts just the `Bool` value of `isRefreshing` from the whole `BalanceViewState` struct.
 If you don't understand what key paths are is I suggest that you read [this article](https://www.swiftbysundell.com/articles/the-power-of-key-paths-in-swift/) from John Sundell.

 Continuing, if I stop here and create a subscription to `viewModel.$state.map(\.isRefreshing)` I'll still be receiving repeated values.
 For instance, if the current value of the state has `isRefreshing` equal to `false` and the user answers a phone call, this will make the app inactive and `state.isRedacted` will be set to `true`.
-This change, which has nothing to do with `isRefreshing`, will generate another value for the whole `state` struct and so my subscription will ping me back with another `false` value, which is the value for `isRefreshing` in this new `state`.
-In order to prevent the reception of duplicated values, we can append the `.removeDuplicates()` operator.
-This operator which will wrap the result of the `call` and only propagate values to the subscribers when they really changed.
+This change, which has nothing to do with `isRefreshing`, will generate another value for the whole `state` struct and `viewModel.$state.map(\.isRefreshing)` will ping me back with another `false` value, which is the value for `isRefreshing` in this new `state`.
+To prevent the reception of duplicated values, we can append the `.removeDuplicates()` operator.
+This operator will wrap the publisher resulting from the `map` call and only propagate values to the subscribers when they really changed.

 Let's stop and take a look at the type of the `isRefreshingPublisher`:

 `Publishers.RemoveDuplicates<Publishers.MapKeyPath<Published<BalanceViewState>.Publisher, Bool>>`

 This is a pure application of the [decorator pattern](https://refactoring.guru/design-patterns/decorator) in a heavily generic API, but it reads so complicated (and here we only applied 2 operators) that this is why we always prefer erasing to `AnyPublisher` when we need to declare the type of the publisher explicitly.
-The really important part at the moment is that `Bool` type.
+The really important part of this type is that `Bool` at the end.
 We derived this publisher from a key path of a `Bool` property and that's the type of value that we'll get back when we subscribe to this publisher.

-Talking about it let's analyze that `assign(to:on:)` call, which is what effectively creates the subscription.
+Talking about subscription, let's analyze that `assign(to:on:)` call, which effectively creates the subscription.
 The first parameter is a writable key path and the second parameter is the class that contains this key path.
-The type of the variable pointed by this key path must match the type of the publisher's value.
+The type of the variable pointed by this key path must match the type of the publisher's value (that `Bool` we emphasized before).
 Just like `sink`, `assign` returns a `AnyCancellable` that must be stored while we want to keep the subscription alive.

-The effect of this subscription is that every time `isRefreshingPublisher` publishes a new value it's instanteneously written to `isHidden` on `rootView.refreshButton`, which is exactly what we want.
+The effect of this subscription is that every time `isRefreshingPublisher` publishes a new value it's instanteneously *assigned* to `isHidden` on `rootView.refreshButton`, which is exactly what we want.

-A second implication is that the subscription creates a strong refefrence to the object passed as the second parameter, which is fine as `rootView.refreshButton` doesn't hold any strong reference back to our ViewController.
-We could also write the same subscription as follows:
+A second implication is that the subscription creates a strong refefrence to the object passed as the second parameter, which is fine as `rootView.refreshButton` doesn't hold any strong reference back to our ViewController, the owner of the cancellable.
+We could also write the same subscription targeting the `rootView` instead:

 ```
 isRefreshingPublisher